snowplow/documentation/docs/managing-data-quality/testing-and-qa-workflows/using-the-data-structures-ci-tool-for-data-quality/index.md

 ---
-title: "Verify schema dependencies with the Data Structures CI tool"
+title: "Using the Data Structures CI tool"
 date: "2020-06-01"
 sidebar_position: 2000
 ---